 Midway through the game, I grabbed a spot here, where I enjoyed this outstanding view:

 I spent the game’s latter innings watching the action from several spots, while also enjoying a few more laps around the concourse to take in all the sights.
 As soon as the ninth inning drew to a close, I made the short walk back to my hotel, majorly in need of sleep after such a long day:

 I crashed pretty soon after getting back to my room, pumped to have finally made it to Minneapolis and excited for the next day’s visit to beautiful Target Field.

 When we woke up in Buffalo on the morning of August 7 last summer, it was the start of another exciting day.
 Day one of our August 2010 baseball roadtrip was down, but there were still a bunch of glorious days ahead.
-The plan was to have a quick breakfast in Buffalo, then make the three hour drive to Cleveland.
-Given this was a Saturday, the Indians played an evening game, but the plan was to get to Cleveland before noon, then have lunch and explore the city a bit.
+The plan was to have a quick breakfast in Buffalo, and then make the three-hour drive to Cleveland.
+Given this was a Saturday, the Indians played an evening game, but the plan was to get to Cleveland before noon, have lunch and explore the city a bit.